Integrated Deepwater System Program: National Security Cutter

 One of the key components of the Deepwater solution is the National Security Cutter (NSC).
-These eight Legend-class cutters are designed to replace the aging 378-foot (115 m) Hamilton-class cutters currently in service.
-The NSC will have a length of 418 feet (125.2 m), be powered by a gas turbine engine with two auxiliary diesel engines, and be capable of 12,000 nautical mile (22,000 km) voyages lasting up to 60 days.
+These eight Legend-class cutters were designed to replace the aging 378-foot (115 m) Hamilton-class cutters.
+The NSC have a length of 418 feet (125.2 m), are powered by a gas turbine engine with two auxiliary diesel engines, and are capable of 12,000 nautical mile (22,000 km) voyages lasting up to 60 days.

-The new class of NSCs will carry an MK 110 57 mm gun and will be equipped with a stern launch ramp for launch and recovery of the Short Range Prosecutor (SRP) and the Long Range Interceptor (LRI).
-They will also be equipped with a state-of-the-art C4ISR suite.
-A contract for the third cutter was issued in August 2007, but it will include structural improvements based on flaws discovered during the construction of the first two cutters.
+The new class of NSCs carry an MK 110 57 mm gun and are equipped with a stern launch ramp for launch and recovery of the Short Range Prosecutor (SRP) and the Long Range Interceptor (LRI).
+They are equipped with a state-of-the-art C4ISR suite.
+A contract for the third cutter was issued in August 2007, and included structural improvements based on flaws discovered during the construction of the first two cutters.

 USCGC Bertholf (WMSL-750) – The first-in-class NSC is named for Commodore Ellsworth Price Bertholf, USRCS, USCG, the fourth Commandant of the United States Coast Guard.
 The cutter was built by Northrop Grumman Ship Systems in Pascagoula, Mississippi under contract from ICGS and was completed in early 2008.

 Meryl Chertoff, wife of U.S. Department of Homeland Security Secretary Michael Chertoff, was chosen by the Coast Guard as sponsor of the first NSC.
-The keel laying for Bertholf took place on March 29, 2005.
-The cutter was launched on September 29, 2006 and she was christened on November 11, 2006.
+The keel laying for Bertholf took place in March 2005.
+The cutter was launched in September 2006.
+She was christened in November 2006.

-The Coast Guard accepted delivery of the Bertholf on May 8, 2008 and she was commissioned on Coast Guard Day, August 4, 2008 at her homeport in Alameda, California.
+The Coast Guard accepted delivery of the Bertholf in May 2008.
+She was commissioned on Coast Guard Day, in August 2008 at her homeport in Alameda, California.

 USCGC Waesche (WMSL-751) – The second Legend-class NSC is named for Commandant Russell R. Waesche who served as Commandant of the Coast Guard and was the first Coast Guard Admiral to receive four stars.
 The cutter was built at Northrop Grumman Ship Systems in Pascagoula, Mississippi.

 Marilla Waesche Pivonka, granddaughter of the cutter's namesake, was chosen by the Coast Guard as sponsor of the second NSC.
-The keel laying for the Waesche took place on September 11, 2006 and she was christened on July 26, 2008.
-USCGC Waesche was commissioned May 7, 2010.
+The keel laying for the Waesche took place in September 2006, and she was christened in July 2008.
+USCGC Waesche was commissioned in May 2010.

 USCGC Stratton (WMSL-752) - The third NSC is named for Captain Dorothy C. Stratton who was the director of the SPARS, the Coast Guard's Women's Reserve established during World War II.
-The cutter began construction on July 21, 2008 in Pascagoula, Miss.
+The cutter began construction in July 2008, in Pascagoula, Miss.
 First Lady Michelle Obama was chosen as sponsor of the third NSC.